Efimov spectrum in the Born--Oppenheimer picture of 2+1 system with zero-range heavy-light interactions: Hamiltonian of the light particle

-and they represent the continuous part of the spectrum; see, \emph{e.g.}, \cite{RS3}. \end{itemize} By characterizing the generalized eigenfunctions of $\mathcal{H}^{b/f}_\theta$, we can compute the (on-shell) scattering amplitude and, in particular, the scattering length.
-Note that the standard two-body scattering length is defined for a single, radial potential and represents the \emph{effective length} that characterizes how the potential acts on a free quantum particle in low energies. \\ In the present two-center setting, the interaction is neither radial nor reducible to a single two-body channel; nevertheless, the scattering amplitude is well defined (see \cite[Section II.2.5]{Albeverio}).
-For $\omega, \omega^{\prime} \in S^2$ and $ k \geq 0$:
+\end{itemize} By characterizing the generalized eigenfunctions of $\mathcal{H}^{b/f}_\alpha$, we can compute the (on-shell) scattering amplitude and, in particular, the scattering length.
+Note that the standard two-body scattering length is defined for a single, radial potential and represents the \emph{effective length} that characterizes how the potential acts on a free quantum particle in low energies.
+However, in the present two-center setting, the interaction is neither radial nor reducible to a single two-body channel; nevertheless, the scattering amplitude is well defined (see \cite[Section II.2.5]{Albeverio}).
+Denoting the unit sphere in three dimensions by $S^2$, for directions $\omega, \omega^{\prime} \in S^2$ and $ k := |\kk| \geq 0$, the scattering amplitude reads: